dtb/dtb.github.com/_posts/2012-07-21-handling-input-in-a-js-game.markdown

 and the second is reacting to that input.
 For this game, I created an `InputManager` object to track the input, and then the `Player` or `Drawable` objects can react accordingly.

 Handling input is actually really easy.
-All we need to do is add a listener on `keydown` that stores the key being pressed, and then another listener on `keyup` that removes that key from the list of active keys.
+All we need to do is add a listener on the window or canvas' `keydown` event that stores the key being pressed, and then another listener on `keyup` that removes that key from the list of active keys.
 The `InputManager` is below: